perama-v/TODD/README.md

 The UnchainedIndex comprises an database that records the transaction ids (block and index) for all addresses that appear during transaction execution.
 - `Volumes` (known as "chunks") are published every `2_000_000` address appearances.
-- Does not define the `Chapter` definitions.
-Users obtain bloom filters to determine if the `Volumes`/"chunks" are of interest for their address.
+- Each `Volume` has a single `Chapter`.
+Users obtain bloom filters to determine if the `Chapters`/"chunks" are of interest for their address.

-This corresponds to one ~25MB indivisible `Volume` published every ~12 hours.
+This corresponds to one ~25MB indivisible `Chapter` published every ~12 hours.

 A snippet of a particular published manifest has the following form, with the required fields as follows:
 - "version" field: The version of the software used to create this instance of the database.
 - "schemas" field: An IPFS CID for the specification of the UnchainedIndex
-- `Volumes` are listed, each with their definition ("range" field) and CID ("indexHash" field).
+- `Chapter` are listed, each with their definition ("range" field) and CID ("indexHash" field).

-Note that in the absence of `Chapters`, a `Volume` is the smallest data unit.
 ```
 {
   "version": "trueblocks-core@v0.40.0",